kontent-ai/integration-cloudinary/README.md

     "apiKey": "<YOUR API KEY>"
 }
 ```
-The section above explains how to find values for the parameters in the Cloudinary application.

 ## What is Saved
-Assets selected from Cloudinary are saved as an array of objects.
+Assets selected from Cloudinary are saved as an array of objects into the value of the custom element.
+This is also the format they will be delivered as through the Kontent's Delivery API.

 More details about the individual properties can be found [in the official Cloudinary documentation](https://cloudinary.com/documentation/media_library_widget).

 Example custom element value: